xubylele/base64-converter/README.md

 ## Usage

+### Option 1: Using the Command Palette

 1. Open Visual Studio Code.
 2. Press `Ctrl+Shift+P` to open the command palette.
 3. Type `Base64 converter` and select the command.
 4. Enter the Base64 string you want to convert.
 5. Choose the file format you want to convert the Base64 string into.
 6. The file will be saved in the specified location.

+### Option 2: Using the New Graphical Interface

+1. Open Visual Studio Code.
+2. Run the command `Open Base64 Converter View` from the command palette or access it from the side panel.
+3. Enter the Base64 string in the input field.
+4. Click **Convert to File**.
+5. After successful conversion, the file will be saved, and the input field will be cleared automatically.

 ## Supported File Formats